-A quick guide featuring 15 simple but important things everybody should add to their digital nomad packing list in 2022.
+An updated guide featuring 17 simple but essential things everybody should add to their digital nomad packing list in 2023.

 Did you leave that desk job behind to be stressing about a million things you’ll need to pack?

 Living a remote lifestyle is all about appreciating the important things in life.
 That’s why I’ve created this short, simple, but highly useful digital nomad packing list guide.
-From long-haul flights to working in coffee shops, this list will make your life easier and more enjoyable.
+From long-haul flights to working in coffee shops, the products in this list will make your life easier and more enjoyable.

-After living on the road full time as a digital nomad for over four years, I’ve learned a few things and picked up a few tips on the way.
-Without getting into my life story, here’s the short version; featuring 15 things every digital nomad shouldn’t live without!
+Trust me, after living on the road full-time as a digital nomad for over five years, I’ve learned a few things and picked up a few packing tips on the way.
+That said, without getting into my life story, here’s the short version; featuring 17 things every digital nomad shouldn’t live without!

 Don't take product advice from someone who doesn't use them.

-Here are 15 digital nomad accessories and other useful pieces of gear that I personally use every day, and that’ll make your life simpler too.
+Here are 17 digital nomad accessories and other useful pieces of gear that I personally use every day, and that'll make your life simpler (and better) too.